This image comes from an 1888 engraving

 The present Church site in The Drive had been bought in 1926 by the London Mission and Extension Committee of the Wesleyan Church; but in the 1930s services were held at No.28 Green Curve and then at the Hillcrest Tearooms in Eastgate.

 In 1934, after the union of the Wesleyan and other Methodist Churches, it was decided to build a Methodist Church.
-After much fund-raising a stone-laying ceremony was held in September 1934, and the Church was eventually opened on Saturday 9th February 1935 by Lady Stamp.
+After much fund-raising a stone-laying ceremony was held in September 1934, and the Church was eventually opened on Saturday 9th February 1935 by Lady Stamp who was presented with a commemorative key.

 Over the years the congregation greatly increased.
 A Church Hall (the Vallins Hall) was added behind the Church.
 This survives today and was further extended in 1961, however the church had to be demolished due to structural problems.